TechnicalPursuit/TIBET/doc/markdown/tibet-type.1.md

 optionally a template, style sheet, and test file.

 ## OPTIONS

+  * `--name` :
+    An alternate way to provide the type name to create.

   * `--supertype` :
     The name of the supertype to use for the target type.
 This should be